 In order for the value of an asset to go up, it needs to break through this barrier.
-This would include emptying the order books of sell orders that may be blocking the asset’s rise to new levels where a new and higher support level can be established.
+This would include emptying the order book of sell orders that may be blocking the asset rise to new levels where a new and higher support level can be established.

-Using this method you can begin to identify what trend the asset is following, and you can decide where to place your buys and sells to turn a profit.
-If a cryptocurrency managed to break its resistance level, then the old resistance level could become the new support if the demand is great enough to hold it there.
+Using this method will help you to identify, what trend the asset is following, and you can decide where to place your buys and sells to make profit.
+If a cryptocurrency breaks its resistance level, then the old resistance level becomes the new support if the demand is great enough to hold it there.

-You can use the support levels you determine to plan when you will buy and sell.
-If you already have money in the market, then you may also look to pull that money out to protect it if you believe the support will break.
-Likewise, you may want to put more money in if you believe that the resistance will break and the coin or token will increase in value.
+You can use support levels you determine to plan when you will buy and sell.
+If you already have money on the market, then you may also look to pull that money out to protect it if you believe the support will be crossed.
+Likewise, you may want to put more money in if you believe that the resistance will be crossed and the coin or token will increase in value.

 Depending on how strong the break is, it could result in significant profit or loss.
 You could also use support levels indicators for shorting in order to take advantage of the aftermath of a break.

-For more insight into how an asset has responded to previous breaks, you could try looking at the long-term charts.
-This might give you a little bit of a baseline to decide how to make your next move and how drastic the break’s movement could end up being.
+For more insights into how the asset responded to previous breaks, you could try looking at the long-term charts.
+This might give you a little bit of a baseline to decide how to make your next move and how drastically the break movement could end up.

 Popular support and resistance indicators

-Here’s a few indicators which can help you to find the support or the resistance level for a cryptocurrency.
-There are of course more that you can use, but these are a good start if you’re a beginner that is looking to learn some basic techniques.
+Here’s a few indicators which can help you to find support or resistance levels for a cryptocurrency.
+There are of course more that you can use, but these are some for a good start if you’re a beginner who is looking to learn some basic techniques.

-Fibonacci Retracement - Traders using this indicator take two extreme points, and then divide the vertical distance using the established key Fibonacci ratios.
+Fibonacci Retracement - Traders using this indicator by taking two extreme points, and then divide the vertical distance using the established key Fibonacci ratios.
 This allows traders to figure out where to draw the horizontal lines needed to establish support and resistance levels.

-Donchian Channels - Used to identify price breakouts that are either above or below the asset’s price history.
+Donchian Channels - Used to identify price breakouts that are either above or below the asset price history.
 It helps traders to plot the high and low boundaries.

 Support and resistance vs supply and demand

-For example, if you have seen that the demand has dropped out of the market, but a cryptocurrency asset is trading sideways, then you will likely see that the support level will collapse soon, though it may take a while for it to catch up.
+For example, if you see that demand has dropped out of the market, but a cryptocurrency asset is traded sideways, then you will likely see that the support level will be collapsed soon, though it may take a while for it to catch up.